Jul 22, 2022

 ZELDA GAMSON: Take it out of my savings or something.

-JAD: And you were really serious?
-You were gonna do this?
+JAD: And you were really serious, you were going to do this?

 JAD: What?
 If she smokes again?